-The table is filled with drinks: pints of beer, German diesel (beer and coke), and glasses of wine.
-There’s music in the background; it sounds familiar to me as it echoes throughout the empty bar.
-My brain suddenly places it – Edelweiss from Sound of Music – a grin creeps across my face as I consider how appropriate the song is for where I am.
 The grin quickly disappears as I look across the table at my opponents and am reminded of why I’m here at this German bar on a Sunday afternoon.
 Mr. Sosic is holding his hand close to him.
 He has a serious look on his face as if he’s concentrating on solving the world water crisis.
 He intimidates me.
 Young Clement has a big smile on his face, watching my every move.
-He looks innocent, but I wonder if I should trust him.
-And then there’s silver-haired Edith with her glass of wine and flighty demeanor; she may be 90 years old, and you want to trust her…but I just don’t know.
-I look at my hand and wonder what the right play is.

-I’m playing the ultimate German card game, Skat, in the town where it all started – Altenburg in the state of Thuringia.
-Luckily the game is for fun, and they expect me to make stupid plays since this is the first time I have learned this complex game where Jacks (which represent the common people) are the most powerful card.
+I’m playing the ultimate German national card game, Skat, in the town where it all started – Altenburg in the state of Thuringia.
+Luckily, the game is for fun, and they expect me to make stupid plays since this is the first time I have learned this complex game where Jacks (which represent the common people) are the most powerful card.

-One of the things I’ve had in my backpack for nine years is a deck of cards (travel tip #44) because I come from a German card-playing family.
-I have vivid memories of Sundays at my grandparents’ house with four card tables set up in their living room and all of my relatives playing Pitch, Gin Rummy, Pinochle, or Bridge in a smoke-filled haze.
 The card-playing gene was passed on to the next generations; my family had a tradition of playing cards whenever we were together and on New Year’s Eve.
 We always played the German card game my father learned when he was in the service, Sheepshead (Schafkopf).
 Every New Year’s Eve, we’d invite over the two other families we knew who had German roots and knew how to play the obscure game.

-Learning the Skat Card Game
+Learning the Skat card game

 Skat is a much more complex version of Sheepshead, and it is THE most beloved card game in Germany.
 I was learning how to play this Skat card game with three generations of Germans in the town in which it was created – which made this one of my most memorable travel days on this German road trip.